Konárovice: Economy

-Konárovice is know for viticulture.
+Konárovice is known for viticulture.
 On the sunny slopes of Konárovice grapes have been cultivated since time immemorial.
 On the Na Vinici hill in Konárovice the last vineyard of the region was preserved until the beginning of the 20th century.
 Since 1995, the vineyards gradually have been renewed.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 In Konárovice are three cultural monuments.
 The Konárovice Castle was originally an early Baroque castle built in 1661.
 It was rebuilt into its current Rococo form in 1775.
 The castle is surrounded with a small castle park.
-Since 2011, it has been owned by the American actor Crispin Glover.
+Since 2003, it has been owned by the American actor Crispin Glover.

 The Church of the Exaltation of the Holy Cross from the 14th century was rebuilt in the late Gothic style in 1500, but soon fell into disrepair.
 It was baroque rebuilt in 1669–1683.
 The last reconstruction, into its current pseudo-Gothic form, took place in 1887–1889.
 The bell tower is equipped by two bells that dates from 1565 and 1612.

 Next to the castle stands a baroque hospital, built after 1772.
 In front of the building stands a valuable statue of St. John of Nepomuk.